jan-auer/h2020gridforecast/README.md

 *../local_data* (a folder to store results / reformatted data) *../starting-kit* (the whole decompressed starting-kit folder)

-Run the *R/setup.R* script to create R files for data exploration saved in *../local_data*.
+Run the *R/setup.R* script to convert hdf5 data to R variables saved in rds files in *../local_data*.